 - If pediatric tubes are used, be sure to collect an adequate volume of specimen to perform the test.

 - Provide patients with adequate containers and instructions for 24-hour urine and stool collections.

-- It is critical, especially for any specimen collection tube containing an additive, to allow the tube to fill completely with specimen.
+- It is critical, especially for any specimen collection tube containing an additive, to allow the tube to fill to the "fill line" marked on the tube.
 This requirement is important in order to achieve the proper blood-to-additive ratio; otherwise, the specimen may be found to be QNS.

 Outdoor Specimen Lockboxes

 For clients whose specimen lockboxes must be placed outdoors, adding a frozen gel pack to the lockbox during warmer weather will help provide a moderate temperature inside the lockbox until specimens are collected by your LabCorp service representative.

 Gel packs should be prepared for use by placing them in a freezer for four hours or longer.
 They should be frozen solid prior to being placed in the lockbox, and they should be frozen solid before each use, even though they may be used with specimens that are not frozen.

 Approximate Outdoor Temperature